Customer Marketing Introduction

 Creating a customer marketing plan is the process of determining the explicit steps a marketing team will take to accomplish its objectives.

 Let’s take 4School as an example.
 This year, one of the organizational goals is to reduce churn.
-Everyone department is focused on that outcome.
+Every department is focused on that outcome.
 The product team is making significant investments in product speed and functionality.
 The customer success team is making changes to the way customer success managers are organized and compensated.
-Sales is focused on bringing in the right new customers.
+Sales is focused on bringing in the right new customers and their compensation has been adjusted to multiply their earnings based on customer longevity instead of only new logo attainment.

 Within Marketing, an objective for reducing churn might be: Create a world-class customer onboarding experience.